GneasRaven/GneasRaven/README.md

 ## Hi there 👋
 Im Maxim the student of Nishny Novgorod HSE university.
 I am currently in my third year of my undergraduate math program.
+Have good math background from school.

 <!--
 **GneasRaven/GneasRaven** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.